mvolkmann/blog/src/swift/ARKit.md

   just outside the object that represent the x, y, z axes.
   TODO: Does the y-axis value specify the distance above the surface?
   TODO: Does the z-axis value specify the distance away?
-- To rotate a shape around a given axis where the origin is considered to be the center of the shape, select a shape, tap one of the colored cones outside it, and drag the ring that appears.
+- To rotate an object around a given axis where the origin is considered to be the center of the object, select an object, tap one of the colored cones outside it, and drag the ring that appears.
-- To cause a shape to snap to planes and other objects when dragged near it, tap the magnet button in the upper-left to toggle snap mode on.
+- To cause an object to snap to planes and other objects when dragged near it, tap the magnet button in the upper-left to toggle snap mode on.

 To change the "look" of an object: